LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 # Technology
 ![workflow](media/workflows.png)
-# ETL Process Design
+# ETL Pipeline Design
-Airflow is used to initally ingest and initially transform data, the ingested data include: transaction, user, cards, mcc
-And table 'transaction' is partitioned by transaction_date

-DBT combined different dataset, and created a table clients_consumption_2019 and online_trsn_over_time to build dashboard.
-clients_consumption_2019 is an aggregated view that describes customers consumption in 2019, including how many transaction they made, how much they consumed, and where
+Airflow is used for the initial ingestion and transformation of data.
+The ingested data includes transactions, users, cards, and mcc, all stored in the BigQuery dataset 'financial_transaction'.
+The transaction table is partitioned by transaction_date.

+DBT combines multiple datasets to create the tables 'clients_consumption_2019' and 'online_trsn_over_time', which are used for dashboard building.

 # Dats warehouse
 All processed data is stored in a Google Cloud Storage (GCS) bucket and loaded into BigQuery.